Talking to children and young people about imprisonment

 It’s No Holiday

 KIN is a creative arts project by and for young people aged between 14 and 24 years who have experienced the imprisonment of a close family member.
-Supported by Vox Liminis, embers of KIN use their own experiences to design resources for other young people affected by imprisonment.
-To watch the short film made by KIN, visit http://www.familiesoutside.org.uk/kin-video-young-people/
+Supported by Vox Liminis, members of KIN use their own experiences to design resources for other young people affected by imprisonment.
+To access these resources please visit their website.

 Families Outside is a company limited by guarantee registered In Scotland No. 236539 and is recognised as a Scottish charity by the OSCR, No. SC025366.